Ecwid/control/README.md

 # witness (PoC)
 witness is golang client driving Chrome browser using the Chrome DevTools Protocol.
 Witness has Selenium like interface.
+It is experimental project, backward compatibility is not guaranteed!

 ## Installation
 `go get -u github.com/ecwid/witness`